AltThree/Segment/README.md

 }
 ```

 Once Alt Three Segment is installed, you need to register the service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the `AltThree\Segment\SegmentServiceProvider` class to the `providers`.

-* `'AltThree\Segment\SegmentServiceProvider'`

 ## Configuration